 The amount you pay is determined by the valuation of your property and the way we apportion rates across the community.
 We endeavour to apportion rates across the community in an equitable fashion.
-Based on property valuations for 2020-21, the rate increase for the average (mean) residential premises will be approximately \$21 or \$5.20 per quarter.
-This is 40 cents per week.
+Based on property valuations for 2020-21, the rate increase for the median residential premises will be approximately \$27 a year or \$6.75 per quarter.
+This is 52 cents per week.